SerSerDem/Phasorplot_Analysis/README.md

 - Import fluorescence emission spectra from CSV files
 - Automatic detection of temperature and wavelength columns
 - Spectral normalization
-- Selection of wavelength range (400–550 nm)
+- Selection of wavelength range
 - Calculation of spectral phasor coordinates (G, S)
 - Interpolation of temperature series for improved comparability
 - Export of processed spectra and phasor coordinates as CSV files